The Denafrips Terminator PLUS DAC Review.

 The data bits are converted to analogue signal by the true balanced R-2R ladder network arrays.
 The linearity of the conversion is guaranteed by the high-precision thin film resistors, with low thermal effect temperature coefficient of the low 10/15ppm.

 IT SITS AT THE TOP

 I will start by saying that I have been listening to the T+ for about 6 weeks now, and I have been enjoying the sound so much that I have proclaimed it to sit up with the top 3 DAC’s I have ever heard within my system.
-The other two are the Chord DAVE and the Weiss 501.

 In fact, it may just be sitting at the very top when it comes to the desirable things such as extreme musicality, detail and an enveloping wide and very holographic soundstage.
 It is smooth and silky yet incredibly detailed even matching the $10k Chord DAVE in its spatial presentation.